 Germany is the fourth biggest supplier of Algerian imports.
 Germany’s principal exports to Algeria are motor vehicles and vehicle parts, machinery and chemical products.
 Its primary imports from Algeria are oil and petrochemicals.
-The German-Algerian Chamber of Industry and Commerce has some 350 members.
+The German-Algerian Chamber of Industry and Commerce has around 400 members.

 Germany and Algeria have concluded a number of bilateral agreements, such as the investment protection agreement of 2002 and the double taxation agreement of 2008.
 The two countries also have bilateral agreements on shipping and air transport, among other things.

 Germany and Algeria are currently negotiating a bilateral cultural agreement, which is intended to provide the basis for deeper cultural and academic cooperation between the two countries.

 The Goethe-Institut in Algiers was established in 1963 and has been operational again since 2002.
 Its activities focus on language work and cooperation in the field of education.
 Five Algerian schools are part of the Schools: Partners for the Future initiative (PASCH), and teach German as a foreign language.
 The number of people learning German has doubled to 48,000 in only a few years.